andreterceiro/dio-mobile-meu-tudo--working-with-drawer-navigation-on-react-native/README.md

 # Final hints of the teacher

-- The drawer navigation is interesting when you use a lot of options;
+- The drawer navigation is interesting when you use a lot of menu entries;
+- You can personalize using the options;

 # Repository related to the classes